karalowry/Lowry-Portfolio/README.md

 # Lowry-Portfolio
-This is my public portfolio for the Telling Stories with Data class at Carnegie Mellon University
+This is my public portfolio for the Telling Stories with Data class at Carnegie Mellon University.

 # About Me
 My name is Kara Lowry and my pronouns are she/her.
 I am a first-year student in the Masters of Science in Public Policy and Management program.
 I am originally from outside of Louisville, Kentucky, but I moved to Pittsburgh in 2019 for the Coro Fellowship in Public Affairs.
 I have two cats named Azula and Mai that I got during quarantine so they have a little bit of separation anxiety.
 I love to read, cook new recipes, and watch reality TV.